 Common Injuries Children Suffer in Car Crashes

 Even if your child doesn't appear injured, our personal injury attorney adds, it's critical to get them immediate medical care after a car accident.
 So many medical conditions present symptoms days or weeks after a collision, so having a physician's exam right away is crucial.

 If your child is young and might not be able to understand or communicate with you about how they feel, the doctor has already set in motion diagnostic evaluations that help protect their health.

 Typical child injuries due to car accidents include:

 - Airbag impact.
 Most airbags deploy at a minimum of 100 mph—that's an incredible amount of sudden force.
-Children who have the highest risk of nose, dental, or neck injuries are those who are younger than 13 or shorter than 4 ft.
-9 in.
+Children who have the highest risk of nose, dental, or neck injuries are those who are younger than 13 or shorter than four ft. nine in.

 - Lacerations caused by glass.
 The tiniest of glass fragments can result in permanent scarring or disfigurement.

 - Chest injuries.
 Children can suffer broken ribs, collapsed or punctured lungs, or internal bleeding because of collision impact, restraints tightening, or failure to use seat belts at all.